amt-bernard-teye/nest-blog-api/README.md

 This project is a blog site with the following features
 - Support for three users namely: admin, blogger and reader
-- Basically all three readers can interact on the platform by logging into their created accounts
+- Basically all three users can interact on the platform by logging into their created accounts

 ### Reader features are as follows
 - Create account, login, update profile image and manage profile